Spike-Pentesting/enman/README.md

 # FOR REPOSITORY MANTAINERS
 If you want your repository available thru enman, send a PR on the [Enman-db GitHub repository](https://github.com/Spike-Pentesting/enman-db)

-# LICENSE

-Copyright (C) mudler.

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

-# AUTHOR

-mudler <mudler@dark-lab.net>

-# AUTHOR

-mudler <mudler@dark-lab.net>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2015 by "mudler".
+This software is copyright (c) 2015 by mudler.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.